aomizu/replace-from-sheets/README.md

 Words on the same line will get replaced.

-**Having 2 or more words in a cell works, too but both cells need to have the same amount of words**
+**Having 2 or more words in a cell works too, but both cells need to have the same amount of words**

 ## Getting Started